B’nai Mitzvah: Frequently Asked Questions

 The fee is $85 for a 45-minute one-on-one teaching session.
 Rabbi Deb usually “meets” weekly with students.
 Schedules are flexible and can be adjusted to meet the student’s needs.

-Rabbi Deb’s fee for officiating the service, including a Bar/Bat Mitzvah Certificate, is $1,000.
+Rabbi Deb’s fee for officiating the service, including a Bar/Bat Mitzvah Certificate, is $1,250; a deposit of $500 is expected.
 Use of the Torah scroll is an additional $250, and the siddur (prayer book) rental fee is $200.

 Rabbi Deb travels to most locations within several hours of her home in New Jersey.
 If you are having your event out of the Tri-State area, expect to add a travel surcharge to the fee and a hotel room if an overnight stay is required.